 Mangrove forests are coastal wetlands found in tropical and subtropical regions.
 They are characterized by salt-tolerant trees and shrubs that thrive in intertidal zones, where they play a crucial role in stabilizing coastlines and providing habitat for a diverse array of species.
 These forests are unique in their ability to survive in harsh saline conditions, thanks to specialized adaptations like salt-excreting leaves and complex root systems.

 The ecological importance of mangrove forests cannot be overstated.
-They serve as nurseries for many marine species, including fish, crustaceans, and mollusks, which rely on the sheltered waters and abundant sources found within these habitats.
+They serve as nurseries for many marine species, including fish, crustaceans, and mollusks, which rely on the sheltered waters and abundant food sources found within these habitats.
 Additionally, mangroves act as critical carbon sinks, sequestering large amounts of carbon dioxide and mitigating the impacts of climate change.
 Their dense root networks also play a vital role in preventing coastal erosion and protecting shorelines from storm surges and tsunamis.

 Beyond their direct ecological functions, mangrove forests support the livelihoods of millions of people worldwide.
 Coastal communities depend on mangroves for resources such as timber, fuelwood, and non-timber products like honey and medicinal plants.
 Furthermore, mangroves contribute to the overall health of adjacent ecosystems, including coral reefs and seagrass beds, by filtering pollutants and trapping sediments that would otherwise smother these sensitive habitats.